At the Polls, the Vote’s in Your Court

 The Importance of Voting for Judges

 Tempted to skip voting the judges on the ballot on election day?
-Only 47% of Florida voters feel confident about judicial elections and the merit retention process.
+According to a 2024 Sachs Media voter survey, only 47% of Florida voters feel confident about judicial elections and the merit retention process.
 The Vote’s in Your Court provides educational tools and resources to help you make informed decisions about judicial candidates.

 Key Election Dates and Deadlines